ajanicij/hashnode-code/2023-10-22-watch/hello-curses/README.md

 the latency experienced when using remote shells.
 ```

 There are several Rust crates that can be used for working with ncurses.
-I chose
+I have chosen
 [pancurses](https://docs.rs/pancurses/latest/pancurses/).

 This is a minimal program that uses pancurses: